-ACS Award for Creative Advances in Environmental Science & Technology
+ACS Award For Creative Advances In Environmental Science & Technology

-Richardson's national and international renown led to her organize and chair the first Gordon Research Conference on DBPs in August 2006.
-At EPA, she has trained and mentored many postdocs and visiting scientists, especially women.
-Siuzdak says she is considered "by many of them, including myself, as a role model ... for her research accomplishments ... and for her enthusiasm and dedication to drinking water research to safeguard public health."
+Prather’s laboratory is currently exploring whether early cancer screening is possible with ATOFMS.
+Her team is calibrating the device to determine whether it can rapidly detect the few cancer cells in body fluids that are generally present years before tumors can be detected.

-When she isn't in her lab, Richardson can be found hunting fossils, making lampwork glass beads, or painting.
+Prather, 47, received an undergraduate degree in chemistry at UC Davis and continued there to earn her Ph.D. in physical chemistry for studying photodissociation dynamics of organic molecules with lasers.
+She continued this research as a postdoc at UC Berkeley with Yuan T. Lee, a Nobel Laureate in Chemistry.

-The award address will be presented before the Division of Environmental Chemistry.
+Prather will present the award address before the Division of Physical Chemistry.

 Join the conversation